Follow the steps below to apply for the Small Business Cashflow Scheme (SBCS). Applications are open until 31 December 2023.

 Business and organisations without an NZBN will need to get one before applying for the loan.
 You can find your NZBN number or apply for one on the NZBN website.

-If you're unsure whether an employee is part-time or full-time, calculate the average hours that employee has worked each week over the last 12 months (or since you employed them if it's been less than 12 months).
-If an employee works for you less than 20 hours a week on average, they are considered part-time.
-If they work for 20 hours or more on average each week, they're considered a full-time employee.
+To work out whether an employee is part-time or full-time, calculate the average hours they worked each week over the last 12 months (or since you employed them if it's been less than 12 months).
+If an employee works for you less than 20 hours a week on average, they're part-time for SBCS purposes.
+If they work for 20 hours or more on average each week, they're full-time for SBCS purposes.

-If the bank account number you want the loan paid into is different to the one we hold, you need to provide the new number with your application.
+To have the loan paid into a different bank account to the one we hold, you need to provide the new bank account number with your application.

 Apply in myIR

 You need to have a myIR account to apply for the SBCS.
-If you don't already have a myIR account, you can create one.
+If you do not already have a myIR account, you can create one.

-After logging in to myIR, go to the 'I want to' section and select 'Apply for a Small Business Loan'.
+Log in to myIR, then go to the 'I want to' section and select 'Apply for a Small Business Loan'.
 Follow the on-screen prompts to complete the application.

 What happens next

-We’ll automatically notify Small Business Cashflow (loan) scheme (SBCS) borrowers ahead of key events, including:
+We'll notify SBCS borrowers ahead of key events, such as:

-- when interest will start if the loan has not been repaid in full within the first year
+- when interest will start if the loan has not been repaid in full within 2 years

 - when regular loan instalment payments are about to start